Brucemore

 Brucemore, a park-like, 26 acre estate in the heart of Cedar Rapids, Iowa, is the site of a Queen Anne-style mansion, formal gardens, a children's garden, night garden, pond, orchard, and woodland.
-Built between 1884 and 1886 by Caroline Sinclair, widow of pioneer industrialist T.M.
-Sinclair, Brucemore has been home to three prominent families who used the estate as a center for culture and the arts.
+Built between 1884 and 1886 by Caroline Sinclair, widow of pioneer industrialist Thomas M. Sinclair, Brucemore has been home to three prominent families who used the estate as a center for culture and the arts.
 Brucemore, whose name alludes to the Scottish moors of the second owner's ancestral home, is Iowa's only National Trust Historic Site and is preserved by the National Trust for Historic Preservation in co-stewardship with Brucemore, Inc. Under the name of the T.M.
 Sinclair Mansion, it is listed on the National Register of Historic Places.
 The mansion has three stories, and contains twenty-one rooms.
 Distinctive features include a steeply gabled roof, five chimneys, and several turrets.